 - Vegan and vegetarian places often serve gluten free dishes, and Jardim dos Sentidos is no exception.

 - Honest Greens is another Spanish franchise that has opened in Lisbon, and has bowls, salads, and great sides to eat, with many gluten free options and knowledgeable staff.

 - I was obsessed with the duck rice at Ze da Mouraria.
 Be warned, bring 4 people because the portion size is insane.

-- Gluten free pasteis de nata (REJOICE, EVERYONE) at Zarzuela in Lisbon.
+- Gluten free pasteis de nata (REJOICE, EVERYONE, AND GO STUFF YOUR FACES IMMEDIATELY) at Zarzuela in Lisbon.

 - The Time Out Market in Lisbon has a slew of stalls to choose from, highlighting some of the best places to eat in Lisbon.
 Their piri-piri chicken stall was gluten-free, and amazing.
 Many others to choose from and the best part is you can wander around and keep eating for hours.

 - Chutnify Lisbon: Southern Indian food is full of gluten free treats, and this great casual spot is in my Germany gluten free guide.
 Now they’ve got a Lisbon outpost, full of dosa for your snacking needs.
 Truly one of my favourite things to eat!

 - For those of you, like me, who love sarasin (buckwheat) crepes, Crêperie du Bairro has 100% buckwheat options, both savory and sweet, for celiacs and non-celiacs alike.
 (They’ve also got other crepe options for the non-celiac set)

 - For fresh seafood that will make your eyes pop, Phoebe from Feed me Phoebe recommends Pinoquio over the more-famous Ramiro.
 I tried Ramiro and it was fine but not stupendous; I’m excited to give this other option a try during my next visit.